 How will I be assessed?

-The Certificate III in Education Support is assessed through Case Study, that may include simulated scenarios, portfolio, reports, displays, work samples, role plays, presentations, and questioning.
-Assessment is also done via Written Questions, and Practicum/Skills Logbook that includes workplace observation, third party evidence, and reflection.
+The Certificate III in Education Support is assessed through Case Study (may include simulated scenarios, portfolio, reports, displays, work samples, role plays, and presentations), Written Questions, and Practicum—Skills Logbook.

 - ✔ Are 18 years or older

-- ✔ Have sound language and literacy skills (at least Year 10 English and Math, or equivalent)
+- ✔ Have sound language and literacy skills (at least Year 10 English, or equivalent)